America’s Playground, The City of Lights, The City of Lost Wages. The Gambling and Entertainment Capital of the World, or Sin City.

 How to Find Cheap Flights to Las Vegas

-After New York, Los Angeles, or Washington, D.C., Las Vegas has among the most flight options of any airport in the country.
+After major metropolitan hubs like New York, Los Angeles, or Washington, D.C., Las Vegas has among the most flight options of any airport in the country.
 And that’s a recipe for cheap flights.

 More than two dozen airlines fly in and out of Las Vegas (LAS) McCarran International airport, with direct flights to more than 100 cities in the U.S. and abroad.
 Budget airlines like Allegiant, Spirit, Frontier, and Sun Country are big players when it comes to flying to Las Vegas.